 The IBM Watson IoT Platform ia cloud based platform build on the IBM Bluemix Cloud, which is a PaaS – Platform as a Service.
 It is built on open standards and can be used for the creation, execution and management of mobile and web applications.

-IBM Rational Rhapsody provides a collaborative design and development environment for systems engineers and software developers creating real time or embedded systems.
+IBM Rhapsody provides a collaborative design and development environment for systems engineers and software developers.

-Products are becoming more and more complex and interconnected.
-With the uprising of the Internet of Things (IoT) and the opportunities given by the digitalisation of the Product Lifecycle, aka.
+Products are more and more complex and interconnected.
+With the uprising of the Internet of Things (IoT) and the opportunities given by the digitalisation of the Product Life Cycle, aka.
 Digital Transformation and Digital Twin, addressing better ways is becoming ever more important.
-To address this we need an inutitive, lean way which fosters reuse.
-Our approach Serenity is based on a seamless Model Based Systems Engineering (MBSE).
-This breaking with todays status quo and is our way to answer this challenge .

 With respect to the ongoing digitalization and automation in manufacturing, the concept of “Industry 4.0” goes one step further and is often referred to as the fourth industrial revolution.
 It applies the principles of the IoT to all processes in an industrial environment and is, in accordance with the definition of industry leader IBM, a synonym for a comprehensive networking of production and supply chains within and outside the company.
 The goal is a complete intelligent networking of all objects in a production environment and the integration of largely autonomous processes; taking place – vertically for the control and monitoring of machines and plants, horizontally within the value chains, as well as along the entire life cycle of products.